mesfind/ml-physical/_episodes/Python_Enviro_Windows_PowerShell.md

 ### 1) Open Windows PowerShell:

-Open the Start menu and search for "Windows PowerShell."
+Open the Start menu and search for `Windows PowerShell`.

-Right-click on "Windows PowerShell" and select "Open" (or run as administrator if needed).
+Right-click on `Windows PowerShell` and select `Open` (or run as administrator if needed).

-Navigate to Drive D: (replace with your desired drive):
+Navigate to Drive `D:` (replace with your desired drive):

-Use the Set-Location cmdlet to change to the desired drive
+Use the `Set-Location` cmdlet to change to the desired drive

- # Replace D: with your desired drive letter

-Set-Location -Path D:
+`Set-Location -Path D:`